For many, campervan and RV WiFi has become more of a necessity than a nice-to-have.

 By taking stock of your needs and how you’ll use the internet, you can determine the best solution for you.

 Are you a digital nomad?
-If you work remotely and your income depends on an internet connection, you’ll want the most reliable solution, even if that costs a little more.
+If you work remotely and your income depends on a reliable internet connection, you’ll want the most reliable solution, even if that costs a little more.

 RV Internet Options

-Because you can’t install a fixed telephone line in your RV, campervan, or motorhome, you need an alternative solution to get an internet connection.
+Because you can’t install a fixed telephone line in your RV, campervan, or motorhome, you need an alternative RV WiFi solution to get an internet connection.

 The best RV internet option depends on your needs, your lifestyle, and your budget.